retro16/blastsdk/doc/debug_protocol.md

 A special handshake allows to test communication between the PC and the Arduino.
 This command never reaches the Genesis.
 It allows to query version and revision of the bridge.
-This packet has

 Send a version request :